 Rallying for Fair Pay For Home Care, 2021

 Our diverse, multiracial, multi-ethnic, intergenerational community builds solidarity and trust by listening to each other and to our partners and allies, and by showing up, taking risks and making mistakes together.
-We know that capitalism, antisemitism, xenophobia, racism, Islamophobia, homophobia, transphobia, and misogyny are interconnected, and that we can’t address one of them without addressing all of them.
+We know that capitalism, ethnonationalism, antisemitism, xenophobia, racism, Islamophobia, homophobia, transphobia, and misogyny are interconnected, and that we can’t address one of them without addressing all of them.

 Our collective experience has taught us that retreating behind walls has not led to Jewish safety anywhere in the world, and that organizing with others is the only way to confront the broken world as we find it and bring about the world we imagine.
-We organize in New York City as inheritors of the Bundist philosophy of “doykait” (hereness) that reminds us that where we live is our home — and our home is where we seek kinship and fight for justice.
+We organize in New York City as inheritors of the Bundist philosophy of “doikayt” (hereness) that reminds us that where we live is our home — and our home is where we seek kinship and fight for justice.

 We are the New York Jewish Left.
 Wherever you are from and whatever being Jewish means to you, if you share our values, you are welcome here.